taunsquared/graphic-novel-thesis/2018-09-10_Script-draft2.md

 ### Page 7

 We see the top of Min's pack in a crowded marketplace.
 There are rock walls everywhere; we are deep underground.
 Artifical light streams from the fabrics that cover and divide the market stalls, casting a strange, multi-source glow that softens most shadows.
 Min walks up to the back of a market stall covered in fabrics screen-printed with World Government propoganda advertising work on Orbital construction projects as exciting, once-in-a-lifetime opportunities.
-A stick is tied on a long string at about head height on the fabric.
-Min takes the stick and raps it against the fabric.
+A small stick is tied on a long string at about head height on the fabric.
+Min takes the stick and scratches it against the fabric in a  casual pattern.
 A flap in the fabric slowly cuts itself to create a opening big enough to let Min inside.

 Earther **GANGIE** trader: "Did you bring it?"

-View from inside, fabric on this side exuding dimmer light, the flap still open to the outside.

-Min reveals a pouch heavy with patua fruits.
+View is from inside, fabric on this side exuding dimmer light, the flap still open to the outside.
+Min reveals a pouch heavy with small lumpy objects, the size of large grapes.
 A beefy hand reaches for the pouch, but Min tucks it back into her jacket.

-Min: "And you?"
+Close-up on Min: "And you?"

-We see a table with a small vial of purple, strangely dark liquid and a tiny, discreet injector device.
+View, showing us further into the back of the market stall, of a hand presenting a table with a small vial of purple, strangely dark liquid.

 Min: "I'll need to scan it."

-Earther **GANGIE** trader: "Hmph.
-Of course."
+Earther **GANGIE** trader: "Of course."

+### Page 8

 Min stretches a palm toward the vial, and on her palm her eSyrup tatoos reshape into a QR code.
 The eSyrup tatoos then exude light in the QR code pattern, making it 3-D. The 3-D QR code made of precisely controlled rays of light now envelope the vial, and the light flickers and hums.
-The 3-D photon QR code sings out a gentle "ba-DOOP!" and the light rays envolping the vial turn quite green.
+The 3-D photon QR code sings out a gentle "ba-DOOP!" and the light rays envolping the vial turn green.
 Min smiles with satisfaction.

 Earther **GANGIE** trader: "Happy?"

 In response, Min tosses over the heavy pouch.

 The Earther **GANGIE** pulls out an [Ungurahua](https://youtu.be/baWFekERwsw) fruit, which looks like a rather large and plump, dark purple-black grape.
-The **GANGIE** gives it a good bite, to taste the fruit, see the color of the flesh, verify that it's the fruit that they are looking for.
+The **GANGIE** gives it a good bite, to taste the fruit and see the color of the flesh.
+He grins with satisfaction.

-Min, on her way to the Space Barge station to leave Earth, stops by a black market drug dealer to buy a substance that when injected, will render her eSyrup tatoos undetectable by World Government standard issue scanners for 24 hours.
-Min has learned the circuitry of a chemical scanner, and uses it to verify the chemical components of the substance.
-The whole time, though, Min in stressed and the dealer is stone-faced.
+### Page 9

 #### back to the **LOWER ESTATES ORBITAL STATION**

 Min casually rubs the side of her neck, where we can see a tiny pinprick of an injection needle.

-She squares her shoulders and approaches the platform gate and the Wardens and the scanners.
-She shows them her documents proving that she is a scholarship student at the ISE Corps, includes a view of her temporary student ID with *"Guild Assignment: Unassigned"* prominently in view, and passes through without incident.
+The apple is done.
+Close-up view as Min folds up the cloth with the seeds and stem.

+Zoomed out view as Min pushes off the wall and lands softly in the crowd milling about in front of the platform gate.
+We see her walk up to the Wardens and the scanners.

+We see Min give the Wardens a charming smile as she hands over the World Government certified, encrypted eSyrup chip that serves as her temporary student ID.
+One Warden places the chip in the appropriate mod port and gestures to activate view mode.
+Min's Universal Record, hilariously sparse, appears around the Warden.
+We see *Guild Assignment: Unassigned* flashing in a corner.

+A Warden uses their scanner mods to scan Min's pack, while another Warden scans Min's body.
+Series of small panels showing x-ray-like views of the contents of Min's pack:
+* large sack of small, lumpy apples.
+* a metal mess kit
+* an adorably small swiss army knife
+* several pieces of small fabric, folded
+* a large blanket, folded
+* folded pouch full of apple seeds and stems

+Dialogue over these panels --

+Warden: "Headed to the ISE Corps?"

+Min: "Yes ma'am."

+Warden: "This your first time in orbit?"

+Min: "Yes ma'am!"

+Warden: "So how you liking it?"

+Min, with a laugh: "It's pretty different!"

+Warden: "How you gonna survive school with just some apples and a blanket?
+Didn't you bring any clothes with you?"

+Min: "Oh, I like the ones I'm wearing just fine."

+Warden: "Huh.
+You're like my daughter, she got her first eSyrup suit and didn't change clothes for nearly a year, just morphed it!
+Sait it was the most convenient thing..."

+Min: "They really are comfortable."

+Warden: "I told her she was doing too many morphs, she'd run out faster than the cloth would wear, and whttaya know, about 6 months in, the suit just stopped changing.
+Didn't even flicker when Alli ran the entile left wall of our home pod through it."

+Min: "Oh wow!
+Well, maybe an entire station will help me get past that hump."

+Warden: "Haha!
+That's the spirit.
+Well you have a good semester young lady."

+Min: "Thank you!"

-### Page 8
+### Page 10

 Min boards the shuttle and gasps - the walls and floor are covered in organic material, hardwood and brick, textile and ceramic.
-She runs her hands along the hardwood wall paneling as she remembers living and working in the trees on Earth as a Tree Surfer.
+She reverently places her hands on the hardwood wall paneling.

 An announcement over the PA: "This is the ISE Space Shuttle to Gemini, headquarters of the ISE Corps.
 You must carry a valid student ID in order to use this shuttle.
-Otherwise, you may be charged a penalty fare, or asked to leave."
+Otherwise, you may be charged a penalty fare, or asked to leave.
+We will be calling at ... **NAME SOME OTHER STATIONS HERE**"

-Min wanders the shuttle until she finds the cafe compartment.
-Her guts still feel unsteady, so she gets a cup of hot tea and takes it to a seat next to another viewing port.

-Over the PA: "This is the ISE Space Shuttle terminating at Gemini Station, calling at ... **NAME SOME OTHER STATIONS HERE**"

-As she sips her tea, she stares down at Earth and falls into another remembrance.
+We see the wood under Min's hand start to change into a living tree, as Min falls into another remembrance.

 PA: "We will be departing in 10 minutes."

-### Page 9

 #### Flashback

 Bonfires on a warm night.
 Shadows of well-choreographed ritual dancers, powerful and strong from a lifetime of training, hover warmly, protectively.
+The view is zoomed out so that we see Min from above.
+Min is topless, sitting inside a large, fat metal hoop, a la Cyr Wheel.
+She is surrounded in many concentric circles of family and friends, all dressed in their most splendid clothing made of cloth infused with one of the AUTOMATA's original, surviving eSyrup cultures, called "Mothers".
+Everyone in the concentric circles are holding hands and focused on Min, their bodies convulsing in synchronised group ritual dance.

+Drum beats keep everyone synchronised.

 **"Another Tree Surfer is born tonight."**